 - Season: Taste and season with a little salt and pepper (and more lemon juice if desired).

-- Serve hot, sprinkled with the reserved sage.
+- Serve hot, sprinkled with the reserved sage and optionally more nutritional yeast flakes.

 Ramona